 Is renting to students a good idea?

-For many, the idea of renting out your home or apartment to students sounds alarm bells.
-It really shouldn’t.
-These tenants can often prove to be excellent – reliable, tidy, and, financially secured by their parents.
+For many landlords, the idea of renting out your home or apartment to students sets of alarm bells.
+More often than not though, students are reliable and tidy tenants with enough financial support to comfortably afford rent payments.
 In fact, having parents as guarantors on a lease, which is the usual case in student situations, is often far more sound than leases with other tenants.

 We encourage property managers and homeowners to overlook negative stereotypes and consider student applicants.
 The vast majority are committed to sharpening their adulting skills which include behaving accordingly and respectfully.